telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/column-menu-using-checkboxes.md

 # Use Checkboxes inside Column Menus

-The example below demonstrates how to use checkboxes inside a Kendo UI Grid column menu.
+The example below demonstrates how to use checkboxes inside the column menu of a Kendo UI Grid.

 ###### Example